Junior Developer Pipeline AI Crisis: The Narrowing Pyramid

 AWS European Sovereign Cloud Launches—But Does It Solve the Real Problem?

 Earlier, AWS officially launched its European Sovereign Cloud, backed by a €7.8 billion investment in Brandenburg, Germany.
 The infrastructure is physically and logically separated from AWS global regions, managed by a new German parent company (AWS European Sovereign Cloud GmbH), and staffed exclusively by EU residents.
 On paper, it checks every compliance box for data residency and operational sovereignty.
-AWS CEO Matt Garman called it “a big bet” for the company—and it is.
+AWS CEO Matt Garman called it “a big bet” for the company, and it is.
 The question is whether it’s the right bet for Europe.

-The Technical Reality: Real Isolation, Real Trade-offs
+European Sovereign Cloud: Real Isolation, Real Trade-offs

 For some workloads, this trade-off makes sense.
 For others, it’s a deal-breaker.